ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: screen}

-The name of the job listed indicates the name of the job and the current revision of the job.
+The name of the job run listed indicates the name of the job run and the current revision of the job run.
 {: tip}